Background

 We have developed several efficiency options from across the Service should we be required to make further financial savings in 2024/25 and beyond.

-In addition to identifying efficiency options, we also have a suite of investment options should the Authority receive additional funding.
+In addition to identifying efficiency options, we also have a suite of investment options should the Authority receive additional funding, which are scalable to approximately £6.5m.

 Productivity and Efficiency Log